 - No GPS.

 On the other hand, it lacks the GPS and its sleep tracking feature is not as accurate as others.
-Similarly, it is not waterproof so you cannot use in showers or while swimming but it is water resistant (up to 1 ATM) and some users used it in showers as well despite it is not advisable.
+Similarly, it is not waterproof so you cannot use in showers or while swimming but it is water-resistant (up to 1 ATM) and some users used it in showers as well despite it is not advisable.

 If you are a casual user and you need something for all-day activity tracking.
-Fitbit Charge HR is the best fitness tracker for you.
+Fitbit Charge HR is the best activity tracker for you.
 The Fitbit Charge HR is available in black, teal, tangerine, plum and blue colors.
 Additionally, the screen matches the color of the band making it part of the band.

 - Accurately measures intense activities like intense workouts as well as routine activities.